Here are the best Things to do in March in the Garden and create a yard that will stand out for the rest of the year!

 6. Install Rain Barrels/Water Butts

-- One thing to make sure while installing this is that it’s positioned below the downpipe, in a bid to take maximum advantage of the rainfall.
+One thing to make sure of while installing this is that it’s positioned below the downpipe in a bid to take maximum advantage of the rainfall.

 7. Eliminate Garden Pests

-- Eliminating hibernating pests in the early days of March can save you a world of trouble in the upcoming months of summer.
-It should top the list of things to do in March in the garden.
+Eliminating hibernating pests in the early days of March can save you a world of trouble in the upcoming months of summer.
+It should top your list of Things to do in March in the Garden.

 8. Move Deciduous Shrubs to Right Spot

 If you have a poorly placed deciduous shrub or two, now is the best time to move them while they are still dormant.
 To prevent the roots from drying out, choose a still day.

 - When digging them up, take a wide berth all around the shrub and try taking as much of the root as possible for faster establishment in the new location.

 - Also, ensure planting the shrubs at the same level as they were previously in the soil.
 And don’t forget to water them generously afterward!

 9. Groom Your Lawn